Medical Women in America (and beyond)

 1853

-In Cleveland, the success of Dr. Nancy Talbot Clark’s graduation left an uneasy but positive atmosphere in the city.
-The dean held a request from Emily Blackwell, she was admitted in November
+At Western Reserve University, the success of Dr. Nancy Talbot Clark’s graduation left an uneasy but positive atmosphere in the city.
+The dean held a request from Emily Blackwell, she was admitted in November.

 1854